Inspection outcome: Standards met

 This is a community pharmacy.
 Most of the activity is dispensing NHS prescriptions and giving advice about medicines over the counter.
 The pharmacy supplies medicines in multi‐compartment compliance packs to people who live in their own homes.
-Other services that the pharmacy provides include substance misuse services, prescription deliveries to people’s homes, Medicines Use Reviews (MUR) and New Medicine Service (NMS) checks.
+Other services that the pharmacy provides include substance misuse services, prescription deliveries to people’s homes and the supply of Covid-19 lateral flow tests.
+The inspection was undertaken during the Covid-19 pandemic.

 Inspection summary findings